FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 ### SPAT Revolution library

-ReaVolution is designed to work seamlessly with the software SPAT Revolution developed by Flux:: Immersive.
-SPAT Revolution is a stand-alone application to create immersive sound content and support almost any surround sound technologies.
-Flux:: has also developed audio pipe technologies which allow sending audio from a DAW to SPAT Revolution using a VST/AAX/AU plug-ins.
+ReaVolution is designed to work seamlessly with the software _SPAT Revolution_ developed by Flux:: Immersive. _SPAT Revolution_ is a stand-alone application to create immersive sound content and support almost any surround sound technologies.
+Flux:: has also developed audio pipe technologies which allow sending audio from a DAW to _SPAT Revolution_ using a VST/AAX/AU plug-ins.
 This is a very powerful tool, but it can be quite time-consuming to setup.

-ReaVolution comes with a set of action that automates all the things that needs to be done prior to sending audio from Reaper to SPAT Revolution and work in pairs with the **Audio Stream library** to support any channel configuration.
+ReaVolution comes with a set of action that automates all the things that needs to be done prior to sending audio from Reaper to _SPAT Revolution_ and work in pairs with the **Audio Stream library** to support any channel configuration.

 ### Audio Stream library

 This library is the core of ReaVolution.
 Its goal is to provide a way to overcome the limitation that Reaper imposes on track format.
 By default, tracks and channels can only be even numbers.
 But in the real world, numerous audio streams come in odd channel numbers, mono being the really obvious one.

 How does it work? the library uses the combination of a JSFX called "Audio Stream" and some scripts.
 This JSFX is present on every track and is used to store and display the stream type to the user.
-It supports the same streams as SPAT Revolution: channels based, HOA, Ambisonics, binaural and transaural.
+It supports the same streams as _SPAT Revolution_: channels based, HOA, Ambisonics, binaural and transaural.

 ### Various library